 There are a number of different options for procuring mushroom grain spawn.
 If you are growing any common edible species of mushroom you can buy fully colonized grain spawn, just keep in mind that the substrate you'll put into your tub will change depending on the species you choose.
 If you plan to grow other dung loving species of mushroom that aren't commonly available on pre-colonized grain spawn you'll need to make your own*.

-You'll need one of these sterilized grain bags with an injection port (there is also a deal for 4 of them should your project be more ambitious!)
+You'll need one of these sterilized grain bags with an injection port (we offer bulk pricing for both Boomr Bags and Injection Port Bags!).

 The bags are filled with sterilized and hydrated millet.
 The bags themselves have a self-healing injection port meant to work in tandem with a spore or culture syringe.
 Spore syringes can be purchased online from sites like Sporeworks * Be aware that although hallucinogenic mushroom spores are legal in most jurisdictions in the United States for microscopy use (studying them under a microscope) the millisecond they form hyphae and become mushroom spawn or mycelium or are used with intent to cultivate mushrooms they become illegal.
 Hallucinogenic mushroom spores themselves are illegal in the state of California.
 Be aware of the legality in your place or residence!